-Encourage your child to try new words by giving choices instead of yes/no questions.
-For example, try asking “Would you like raisins or a banana?” instead of “would you like a banana?”.
+Encourage your child to try new words by giving choices instead of yes or no questions.
+For example, try asking “Would you like raisins or a banana?” instead of “Would you like a banana?”.

 Next time you watch a film together, ask about their favourite part.
-A good prompt is “I thought it was really exciting when…”.
-This lets them give more information than yes/no questions like “Did you like the film?”.
+A good prompt is “I thought it was exciting when…”.
+This lets them give more detail than questions like “Did you like the film?”.

 We take your safety and privacy seriously